RAK5146 WisLink LPWAN Concentrator Quick Start Guide

 , the default password is "raspberry".

-Now, you have logged into the gateway through SSH successfully the same with Figure 11.
+Now, you have successfully logged into the gateway via SSH, as shown in Figure 11.

 3. Linux OS